PhilipDaniels/my-website/content/blog/2020/self-cloning-for-multiple-threads-in-rust.md

 And the ability to have my worker threads execute methods on my struct fits better with my mental model of the job engine.
 I don't like massive inline closures.

+Note how the `spawn` methods use a 'closure returning block' - this allows the cloning of `this` to be done in a more limited scope than doing it before the call to `spawn`.
+(Credit to [/u/matklad](https://www.reddit.com/user/matklad) for this nice little hack.)

-Apart from the horrifying synonymity of `Self`, `this`, `me`<sup>*</sup> I was really pleased with how this turned out.
+I was really pleased with how this turned out.
 It's always satisfying when you discover a relatively simple refactoring that allows you to bring a codebase that was getting out of control back into line.

-(*) `self` is a reserved word, so although it looks like you could unambiguously use a variable called `self` in the `new` function instead of `me`, it turns out to be forbidden - I guess it keeps the compiler writers' lives simple(ish).
+(*) `self` is a reserved word, so although it looks like you could unambiguously use a variable called `self` in the `new` function instead of `this`, it turns out to be forbidden - I guess it keeps the compiler writers' lives simple(ish).